 Professor Sabina Knight established this scholarship in honor of Gwang-Tsai (Arthur) Chen, Emeritus Professor of East Asian Languages and Literature at UW-Madison.
 The scholarship recognizes a rising undergraduate Chinese major .
 Student eligibility: must be a non-heritage language learner, freshman or sophomore standing, a GPA above 3.5.

 Lawrence Louey Merit Scholarship

-The Lawrence Louey Merit Scholarship is an annual competition recognizing an undergraduate Chinese major in the Department of Asian Languages and Cultures with a $1000 award.
+The Lawrence Louey Merit Scholarship is an annual competition recognizing an undergraduate Chinese major in the Department of Asian Languages and Cultures.
 Eligibility: You must be a graduating senior with a GPA above 3.5 and have taken at least three years of Chinese.
 An application is required for consideration, including a brief career plan, as well as a research paper from one of your major field courses.

 2018-19 David Duszynski